2003scape/rscsundae/doc/features.md

 * Chatting between 110 and 204 clients is currently not possible.
 * Quest list is broken on 204.
-* NPC clipping: sir vyvin escapes his tower
-* NPC clipping: thurgo walks diagonally past logs into an inaccessible area
+* NPC clipping: probably some remaining issues.

 Content
 -------